Depth-dependent magnetic crossover in a room-temperature skyrmion-hosting multilayer: Results Discussion

-To explore these changes further, TF \musr\ measurements were performed at 295~K as a function of $E_\mu$ in an applied magnetic field of 10~mT, applied perpendicular to the film, for which we expect the system to remain helically magnetically ordered.
-For these data we fit the number of counts in each detector simultaneously, using the polarization $P_x(t)=\sum_{i=1}^2a_i\exp(-\lambda_it)\cos(\gamma_\mu Bt+\phi_0)$, where, due to the difficulty resolving two different fields at the muon site (in particular due to the large $\lambda_2$), we constrain the fits to share $B$ between the two components.
+To explore these changes further, TF \musr\ measurements were performed at 295~K as a function of $E_\mu$ in an applied magnetic field of 10~mT, applied perpendicular to the film, for which we expect the magnetic state to be relatively undisturbed.
+Representative TF \musr\ data can be found in the Supplemental Material~\cite{sm}.
+For these data we fit the number of counts in each detector simultaneously, using the polarization function

+where, due to the difficulty in resolving two different fields at the muon site (in particular due to the large $\lambda_2$), and as we expect the shift in measured field to be small in magnetic thin films~\cite{salman2012proximal}, we constrain the fits to share $B$ between the two terms.
 We find many parameters to be energy-independent~\cite{sm}.
-The energy-dependent parameters, $a_1$ and $\lambda_1$, are shown in Fig.~\ref{fig:muon}(e).
+The energy-dependent parameters, $a_1$ and $\lambda_1$, are shown in Fig.~\ref{fig:muonTF}(a).